keypom/keypom-docs/docs/Concepts/Keypom Protocol/balances.md

 ## Use Cases
 *WIP*

 For example, Alice wants to add 10 $NEAR to her Keypom balance.
-She will do this by calling `add_to_balance` and transfering 10 $NEAR to the Keypom contract.
+She will do this by calling `add_to_balance` and transferring 10 $NEAR to the Keypom contract.
 Then, if Alice wants to create a drop that costs her 5 $NEAR, she can simply create the drop and Keypom will automatically deduct from her internal Keypom balance rather than needing to transfer 5 $NEAR to the contract.